 Malack.
 Exactly how evil he really is has been up for debate since the very beginning.
 How much he cared for his children, how much he does or does not genuinely respects Durkon, and a lot of other parts of his personality are up for debate.
 It was partly settled when Malack was revealed to be a vampire who planned an endless campaign of human sacrifice when he took over the kingdom, perhaps employing a special chamber.
 Then again, it was also made clear he did genuinely respect Durkon.
 He raised him as a vampire after all, and honored his last request to protect the Order of the Stick.

 The Snarl, as a result of Epileptic Trees, has several.
 One notable one is that the planet within its realm is its effort to create life and an orderly world, unlike the chaotic nonsense which lead to its formation.

 Miko is a... polarizing character to say the least.
 Fans of the comic generally either love Miko or hate her.
 They started arguing about her back after being revealed at comic #200, and it's now over seven hundred strips later — and she's been dead since #464 — and no end in sight.
 (The author is not entirely happy about this.)
 And then there's those who Take a Third Option and love her as a character because they dislike her so much.

 Cargo Ship: Elan×Banjo Puppet, Haley×Sack of Gold and possibly Roy×His Sword.

 Belkar.
 Thanks to his "fake character development", some insist he's Chaotic Neutral, despite Word of the Giant.
-Note that an early strip strongly implies that his constant anger and aggressivness is a consequence of his low Wisdom, being temporary wiser turns him into a non-violent nice guy.
+Note that an early strip strongly implies that his constant anger and aggressivness is a consequence of his low Wisdom, being temporarily wiser turns him into a non-violent nice guy.